JohnWW11/Spacex-falcon9-stage-landing-Pred.-data-collection/README.md

 Added Web Scraping Falcon 9 and Heavy Launches Records from Wikipedia -Jupyter LAB file

-Added Sata Wrangling - Exploring the perform of some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models.
+Added Data Wrangling - Exploring the perform of some Exploratory Data Analysis (EDA) to find some patterns in the data and determine what would be the label for training supervised models.

 Added EDA Assignment: SQL Notebook for Peer Assignment - Using this Python notebook for the:
 Understand the Spacex DataSet